Blubberkins/COMP6080-Presto/README.md

 * For all of `2.3.1`, `2.3.2`, `2.3.3`, `2.3.4`, and `2.3.5`, change it so that:
   * When you double click on a block, it no longer displays the position as an option to edit the location of the block
   * When you click on a block once, each of the 4 corners should now have a small `5px` x `5px` solid box on it, whereby:
-    * If the user clicks and drags the corners, they can increase or decrease the size of the box (maintaining aspect ratio).
+    * If the user clicks and drags the box, they can change the position of the box (maintaining aspect ratio).
     * The block cannot have any of its corners extend beyond the edges of the slide.

 #### 2.3.6. 🙉🙉🙉 Making elements resizable